 What Do I Do After I Have Been Accused Of A Hit And Run?

-If you’ve been accused of leaving the scene of an accident, you may need a hit and run driver in NYC.
+If you’ve been accused of leaving the scene of an accident, you may need a hit and run lawyer in NYC.
 At Weiss & Associates, PC, we’re here to help you fight your ticket and protect your finances and your freedoms.
 Do you need legal help after a hit and run accident?
-Contact us today to learn more about how we can help.
+Contact our hit and run lawyers in NYC today to learn more about how we can help.